Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: MATRN

 \subsection{Training Objective}

-MATRNs are trained as end-to-end learning with multi-task cross-entropy objectives from multi-level visual and semantic features.
-We denote $\mathcal{L}_\mathbf{*}$ is a cross-entropy loss for estimated character sequences from feature $*$.
+MATRN is trained as end-to-end learning with multi-task cross-entropy objectives from multi-level visual and semantic features.
+We denote $\mathcal{L}_\mathbf{*}$ is a cross-entropy loss for estimated character sequences from a feature $*$.
 For the estimations, a linear layer and a softmax function are utilized.
-In addition, MATRNs apply iterative semantic feature correction to resolve the noisy input for the LM, as following ~\cite{lee_etal_2018_deterministic,ABINet}.
+In addition, MATRN applies iterative semantic feature correction to resolve the noisy input for the LM, as follows ~\cite{ABINet,lee_etal_2018_deterministic}.
 At the iteration, the input of LM is replaced into the output of the output fusion layer (See Figure~\ref{fig:overview}).
-The loss of MATRNs are formed as follows;
+The loss of MATRN is formed as follows;

 where $M$ is the number of iterations.
 Here, ${\mathbf{S}_{(i)}}$, ${\mathbf{S}^\text{M}_{(i)}}$, ${\mathbf{E}^{\mathbf{V^\text{M}}}_{(i)}}$, and ${\mathbf{F}_{(i)}}$ indicate the semantic, multi-modal semantic, multi-modal visual, and final fused features at the $i$-th iteration, respectively.